Sommer Ray Shows Off Thick Thighs In Bikini Briefs Blowing Instagram’s Mind

 “Hey god I have an idea, let’s make the perfect human” was another comment.

 Sommer’s update also proved immensely popular in very little time.
-It had racked up over 496,000 likes within just one hour of going love.
-The same time frame brought over 2,900 fans into the post’s comments section.
+It had racked up more than 496,000 likes within just one hour of going love.
+The same time frame brought more than 2,900 fans into the post’s comments section.

 Sommer now comes as more than a YouTube and Instagram face.
 The star has her own merch line, with fans appearing pumped for every drop.
-This year has also seen Sommer profiled by Paper Mag – models on Instagram might be a dime a dozen, but not all are featured by the high-profile magazine.
+This year has also seen Sommer profiled by Paper Mag.
+Models on Instagram might be a dime a dozen, but not all are featured by the high-profile magazine.
 Fans learned that Sommer has been playing around with Instagram as a photo editing tool for a while, although this girl doesn’t Photoshop her finished images.
 Fans also learned how Sommer relaxes.

 “Baths lol, I love baths with epsom salts and lavender essential oil.
 It’s really the most relaxing thing for me.
 It’s my therapy, I can sit in there for hours.”